shin-tran/mam-mam-store/README.md

 ## How to run this project

-1. Clone my project then run `npm i` and `composer install --no-dev -o`.
+1. Clone my project then run `npm i` and `composer install`.
-2. Then install xampp and start it.
+2. Then install xampp, start Apache, MySQL and run `npm run dev` in root project folder.

 - **Note:** Remember replace your configs in `.env` and `app.ts` or `app.js`